ModernAmusements/nuxt-ntf-blog/README.md

    1. Add/change your font link in `nuxt.config.js` under `head.link`.
 You can add a `<link rel="stylesheet" href="font.css">` as `link: [{ rel: 'stylesheet', href: 'font.css' }]`, like [this](https://vue-meta.nuxtjs.org/api/#link)
    2. Then append your font name in `tailwind.config.js` under `theme.extend.fontFamily.sans` (or other).
    3. Then if you've uncommented the included netlify plugin "[Subfont](https://github.com/Munter/netlify-plugin-subfont#readme)" in `netlify.toml`, it will automatically post-processes your web page to use an optimal font loading strategy.

+## 🔋 Batteries included

+- Nuxt.js (in "universal mode", where both SEO and speed is great)
+- Vue 2
+- Vuex (supported by adding to `/store`, but not implemented)
+- PostCSS (no SCSS)
+- Tailwind
+- PurgeCSS (removes unused CSS-selectors)
+- Dark mode & ColorModePicker (Set to "dark mode first")
+- PWA (install website as standalone app)
+- Netlify CMS (no need for a separate server)
+- Prettier
+- Nuxt-content (w/ exensible support for markdown and code-blocks)